 First, my work confirms that the poorest families generally face the highest income volatility over the past 30 years.
 While TANF could perform better, the full set of transfer programs aid low-income families by reducing poverty and income volatility.
 Still, today’s poor families receive far less direct cash assistance than in 1996.

 Second, many poor families have limited credit market access and savings.
 In the absence of TANF, many low-wage workers and their families also lack access to savings and face limited access to loanable funds.
-Such families may be denied loans or credit cards that allow households to absorb a drop in earnings—perhaps the first solution many households pursue when faced with an unanticipated expense or income shortfall.
+Such families may be denied loans or credit cards that allow households to absorb a drop in earnings-perhaps the first solution many households pursue when faced with an unanticipated expense or income shortfall.
+They have to do their research into how they can apply for a credit card with no credit as well as be approved for their other requirements.
+Only certain banks will want to approve them.
 Whether due to displacement from employment altogether or unpredictable hours, credit and loan denials can lead to far costlier alternatives such as payday lenders.
-Such financial streams provide financial assistance for low-income families facing liquidity constraints, but they do so at interest rates that can exceed 100 percent and cause longer-term damage to borrowers.
+Such financial streams provide financial assistance for low-income families facing liquidity constraints, but they do so at interest rates that can exceed 100 percent and cause longer-term damage to borrowers which is why many potential payday loan consumers will want to read extensively into how payday loans online work.
 A payday loan can provide a quick cash injection, however, with the extremely large interest rates attached to them, it makes repayments harder to make.
 Families can find it difficult to pay back loans and may need to seek payday loan debt relief to help them regain control of their finances.
 Unfortunately, payday loans are usually the only kind of loans these low-income households can get so they are forced to use this avenue.
+It can also be difficult if families find themselves in debt due to their use of payday loans often ending with a mark against their credit report, luckily there are ways for families to get support who are dealing with these types of debt.
+An easy search online for how to remove derogatory accounts from a credit report could be all that is needed to provide the answers for families dealing with debt obtained from payday loans.

 TANF reform resulted in a weakened cash-based safety net.
 Low-income workers with children face higher income volatility on average and are less likely to have affordable access to credit markets.
 These families are underserved by TANF in that they generally receive little if any cash assistance today.
 The evidence suggests that Welfare Reform and the resulting TANF program likely reduced the effectiveness of the safety net to insure and buffer families from negative economic shocks.
 The reform occurred amid a strong economic expansion, and today’s program should reflect new realities-namely by providing greater cash benefits and support for those who wish to gain additional skills and training within a riskier labor market.